-368. Palestine and the Arab-Israeili Conflict.
+368. Palestine and the Arab-Israeli Conflict.

 This class explores the development of two competing nationalism movements, Israeli and Palestinian, from their roots in the 19th century to the present day.
 Beyond gaining an understanding of the development of “the conflict,” this course pays particular attention to the development of both Israeli and Palestinian identities and societies.
 Other key considerations are the interaction between politics and history and an examination of some of the key historiographical debates in the field, including the wars of 1948 and 1967, the peace process, and the “authenticity” of national constructions and nationalist claims.
 Texts include secondary and primary source readings, novels, and films.
+Fulfills HU requirement.

 371. Eighteenth-Century Europe and the French Revolution.

 This course examines the origins of the French Revolution in 18th-century Europe and the revolution itself.
 Topics include social, economic, and cultural as well as political questions; the consequences of the revolution for France, Europe, and the world up to 1815 are considered.
 The ever-changing historiography of the revolution provides the organizing principle for the course.
 Also offered through European Studies and Peace Studies.
 Fulfills HU requirement.